sufangwang-npu/ATAC-DEA/README.md

 ## Citation

   If you want to use this app, please cite as: Shilong Zhang, Sufang Wang.
-ATAC-DEA: a web-based ATAC-seq data differential expression and annotation analysis application (in preparation)
+ATAC-DEA: a web-based ATAC-seq data differential expression and annotation analysis application (under revision)